 The day before the Dragon Canoe Festival the dragon head will be assembled, then carried down to the river with pomp and ceremony in a procession that is led by the village's most elderly and respected member.
 The dragon head is exquisitely carved and decorated with red strips and has two long horns, one at either side.
 The dragon head will then be fixed to a canoe body.

-On the day of the festival, the villagers all dress up in their holiday best and assemble on the banks of the Qingshui River.
-The crew of each race team wear purple-colored jackets, blue-colored trousers and golden bamboo hats, with silver strips swathed around their waists.
+On the day of the festival the villagers all dress up in their holiday best and assemble on the banks of the Qingshui River.
+The crew of each race team wear purple jackets, blue trousers, and golden bamboo hats, with silver belts around their waists.

 The canoe race is naturally the climax of the event, and is a spectacle to behold.
 The rhythmical paddle strokes of each crew strike the surface in unison, sending splashes of glittering water in the wake of the paddles.
-The accompanying sound of beating drums and gongs, accompanied by encouraging cheers from onlookers, spur on the canoe crew, whose redoubled efforts, in turn, spread excitement in the hearts of onlookers.
+The accompanying sound of beating drums and gongs, with encouraging cheers from onlookers, spur on the canoe crews, whose redoubled efforts, in turn, spread excitement in the hearts of onlookers.

 If you are fond of colorful local pageantry, you might want to consider taking a tour to join in these festival celebrations.
-China Highlights' Festival Tours to Guizhou Province give travelers opportunities to celebrate local festivals with local ethnic people.
-Or you can simply let us design a tour for you to join in any festival celebrations.
+Our Guizhou tours give travelers opportunities to celebrate local festivals with local ethnic people.